livia360/Captone_project2/README.md

 # 2. Data Wrangling

 - Remove outliers
-- convert 'Order Date' and 'Ship Date' to the datetime datatype
+- Convert 'Order Date' and 'Ship Date' to the datetime datatype
 - Create 'Month' and 'Year' from 'Order Date'
 - Drop less useful columns